MM vs MC Cartridges Explained

 What Is a Moving Magnet (MM) Cartridge?

-In an MM cartridge, the stylus and cantilever carry a tiny magnet that moves between fixed coils.
-As the stylus vibrates in the record groove, the magnet’s movement induces voltage in the stationary coils.
+In an MM cartridge, the stylus and cantilever carry a tiny magnet.
+This magnet moves between fixed coils.
+As the stylus vibrates in the record groove, the magnet's movement induces voltage in the stationary coils.

 Characteristics of MM Cartridges